Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 }
 ```

-2. The we pass data from controller action method to Repository --> (--> See BookController.cs)
+2. Then we pass data from controller action method to Repository --> (--> See BookController.cs)

 ```C#
 [HttpPost]